Yokota Airmen support largest AMC exercise

 |Downloads:

-This work, Yokota Airmen support largest AMC exercise [Image 3 of 3], by A1C Samantha White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota Airmen support largest AMC exercise, by A1C Samantha White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT